JesperHolmstrom/EasyCMS/README.md

  * Create a data folder
   * The data folder must be inaccessable to Apache but accessable to PHP
  * Create a MySQL database
+  * Run the sql code found in sql-installation.txt in your database.
+(Replace 'cms' with your table name)
  * Edit the information in Settings.php